guard/guard/README.md

 <img src="http://cl.ly/image/1k3o1r2Z3a0J/guard-Icon.png" alt="Guard Icon" align="right" />
 Guard is a command line tool to easily handle events on file system modifications.

+Guard has many very handy features, so read this document through at least once to be aware of them - or you'll likely miss out on really cool ideas and tricks.

+Also, by reading through you'll likely avoid common and time-consuming problems which Guard simply can't automatically solve.

-This document contains a lot of information, please take your time and read these instructions carefully.
-If you have any questions about the Guard usage or want to share some information with the Guard community, please go to one of the following places:
+If you have
+any questions about the Guard usage or want to share some information with the Guard community, please go to one of the following places: